Portraits of New Yorkers: Jean-Paul Courtens

 Hudson Valley-based photographer Francesco Mastalia captured portraits of New York farmers and chefs for whom “organic” is a state of mind — and shared in their own words — by using the wet plate collodion photographic method (dating back to the 1850s).
 It’s a race against time to gauge the perfect amalgamation of lighting, humidity and exposure; in contrast to the burst modes of today’s digital cameras, there are no second chances with this technique, nor is there any post-production editing.
 The pictures Francesco shoots are the ones we see: portraits bathed in shadows and silver tones that inspire conversation about what it can mean to be simultaneously historic, modern and timeless — a reflection of the human, organic experience.

 Printed in Rhinebeck, NY by Francesco Mastalia Photography.

 Available Print Sizes: 8.5" x 11" Open Edition; 13" x 19" Limited Edition of 40; 17"x 22" Limited Edition of 40.

 Each print arrives unframed, on deckled edge museum-quality etching paper, and signed, dated and titled on the verso.
 The 13" x 19" and 17" x 22" limited edition prints also arrive with their edition number on the verso.

 Arrives via USPS within 5-7 business days.
-Shipping is included in the price listed.

 FINAL SALE; no exchanges, no returns.